Kinhart822/Kinhart822/README.md

 ## 🚀 About Me

-- 👨‍💻 I'm a **Java Backend Developer** passionate about coding applications.
+- 👨‍💻 I’m a Backend Developer (Java & NestJS) with a strong passion for building scalable and maintainable applications.
-- 🔭 Currently focusing on projects using **Java Spring Boot** to develop backend systems.
+- 🔭 Currently working on backend systems using Java Spring Boot and NestJS, focusing on clean architecture and performance.
-- 🎯 Goal: To become a **Full Stack Developer** with deep knowledge in both mobile and web.
+- 🎯 Career goal: become a Full-Stack Developer with solid expertise in website development.
 - 💡 Always looking for open source collaboration opportunities.

 ---

 ## 🛠️ Tech Stack